NexMaker-Fab/2023zjude-YSD/docs/_fusion360.md

 #### 3.1.2 Features

+- **Wide Range of Application Areas**:   SolidWorks is widely applied across multiple industries, including mechanical engineering, automotive, aerospace, medical devices, electronics, consumer goods, and architecture, among others.

-- 3D Modeling: SolidWorks allows users to create intricate three-dimensional models, including part models and assembly models.
+- **3D Modeling**: SolidWorks allows users to create intricate three-dimensional models, including part models and assembly models.
 Various modeling tools are available to design and edit parts, which can then be assembled into complex assemblies.

-- Simulation and Analysis: SolidWorks offers robust simulation and analysis capabilities, including finite element analysis (FEA) and motion analysis, to evaluate the performance, strength, and motion behavior of parts and assemblies.
+- **Simulation and Analysis**: SolidWorks offers robust simulation and analysis capabilities, including finite element analysis (FEA) and motion analysis, to evaluate the performance, strength, and motion behavior of parts and assemblies.

-- Drawing and Documentation: Users can generate detailed engineering drawings, blueprints, and documents using SolidWorks to support manufacturing, assembly, and maintenance.
+- **Drawing and Documentation**: Users can generate detailed engineering drawings, blueprints, and documents using SolidWorks to support manufacturing, assembly, and maintenance.

+- **Cloud Integration**: SolidWorks provides cloud integration, allowing users to store, access, and share design data in the cloud to support remote and collaborative work.

+- **User-Friendly Interface**: SolidWorks offers a relatively intuitive interface that is easy to learn and use, making it suitable for beginners and experienced designers.